Caroline in the City: Connections with Frasier

 Though not officially a companion show to Frasier, Caroline in the City exists in the same universe (so likely also connects to both Cheers and Wings as well) with several crossovers and connections.
-Not only does the end of one early Season 1 episode feature Frasier characters, Daphne and Niles, in Frasier's apartment (filmed on Frasiers set and guest-starring Jane Leeves and David Hyde Pierce as their characters) looking at a Caroline in the City cartoon, but lead Eric Lutes played Frasier's boss Tom Duran in two episodes.
+Not only does the end of one early first-season episode feature Frasier characters, Daphne and Niles, in Frasier's apartment (filmed on Frasiers set at the Paramount lot and guest-starring Jane Leeves and David Hyde Pierce as their characters) looking at a Caroline in the City cartoon,.

+No other actors made crossover appearances: lead Eric Lutes played Frasier's boss Tom Duran in two episodes.
 David Hyde Pierce also appears a second time as another character, this time playing an IRS man who dreams of being in Cats.
-Dan Butler (Bulldog in Frasier) had a recurring role as a museum owner, plus Frasier actors Harriet Sansom Harris (Bebe) and Edward Hibbert (Gil) appear in the same Season 3 episode as each other, playing different characters (and not sharing any scenes).
+Dan Butler (Bulldog in Frasier) had a recurring role as a museum owner, plus Frasier actors Harriet Sansom Harris (Bebe) and Edward Hibbert (Gil) appear in the same third-season episode as each other, playing different characters (and not sharing any scenes).
 Additionally, Scott Atkinson (who portrayed Daphne's ex-boyfriend, Clive, in a Frasier episode) also appears playing Caroline's love interest in one episode.

 Connection with Friends

 Matthew Perry appears as his Friends character Chandler Bing (not named but implied to be him and advertised by the network as such in their crossover promotions) in the episode "Caroline and the Folks" in a crossover appearance in which Annie meets Chandler at the video store.
-The same night, Lea Thompson appeared as Caroline Duffy (also never named as such but implied to be - and advertised as - her character) in the November 2, 1995, Friends episode "The One with the Baby on the Bus".
+The same night, Lea Thompson appeared as Caroline Duffy (also never named as such but implied to be—and advertised as—her character) in the November 2, 1995 Friends episode "The One with the Baby on the Bus".

 Connection with The Single Guy

-In the same episode - "Caroline and the Folks" - which featured Chandler from Friends, Jonathan Silverman also appeared, playing his character Jonathan Eliot (again not named but advertised as such) from the sitcom The Single Guy.
+In the same episode—"Caroline and the Folks"—which featured Chandler from Friends, Jonathan Silverman also appeared, playing his character Jonathan Eliot (again not named but advertised as such) from the sitcom The Single Guy.